About Us

 Board Member

-For over 25 years, Ronda Racha Penrice has been on the pulse of Black entertainment, lifestyle, and culture.
-As an editor, she’s worked with Rap Pages, Upscale, and Uptown, among others.
-Her bylines have also appeared in Billboard, EBONY, ESSENCE, The Hollywood Reporter, TheWrap, RollingStone, theGrio, The Root, OkayAfrica, Atlanta Magazine, Medium, and more.
-A noted Black cultural critic and expert, the Black American History For Dummiesauthor and Cracking The Wire During Black Lives Matter editor has made multiple TV appearances for TV One, CNN, and MSNBC.
-HBO First Look: All Eyez On Me is among her several producer credits, plus she has penned scripts for a number of award shows, including The AAFCA TV Honors and the Salute Her Awards.
-A lifelong advocate for diversity in film and TV, she has also worked with the Black Hollywood Education and Research Center (BHERC) and the African American Film Critics Association (AAFCA).
+For over 25 years, Ronda Racha Penrice has been at the forefront of Black entertainment, lifestyle, and culture.
+As an editor, she has worked with Rap Pages, Upscale, and Uptown, with bylines in outlets like Billboard, EBONY, ESSENCE, RollingStone, and more.
+A noted Black cultural critic, she is the author of Black American History For Dummies and editor of Cracking The Wire During Black Lives Matter.
+Ronda has appeared on TV One, CNN, and MSNBC, produced HBO First Look: All Eyez On Me, and written scripts for award shows like the AAFCA TV Honors.
+She is a lifelong advocate for diversity in film and TV, with contributions to BHERC and AAFCA.

 Salena Rochester